jcwang587/xdatbus/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is actively under development.
+We welcome feedback on its usage, as well as reports of defects or suggestions for expected functions.
+You can directly post any issues in the `GitHub repository <https://github.com/jcwang587/xdatbus>`_ or the `discussion forumn <https://github.com/jcwang587/xdatbus/discussions>`_.

 .. toctree::
    :maxdepth: 2